Three drafts into his tenure as GM, it’s hard to get a read on Brian Gutekunst’s personality.

 When it comes to roster management, he’s been aggressive in cleaning house.
 When he saw diminishing skills from veterans like Jordy Nelson, Randall Cobb, and Mike Daniels, he didn’t stick with them, hoping to squeeze out their last bit of productivity.
 He cut them loose.

 At the same time, he’s shown patience in his roster building approach.
-When they needed a wide receiver last year, he didn’t make a foolish short-term move to waste resources on a veteran rental like Emmanuel Sanders or Mohamed Sanu.
+When they needed a wide receiver in 2019, he didn’t make a foolish short-term move to waste resources on a veteran rental like Emmanuel Sanders or Mohamed Sanu.
 Instead, he waited for a guy like Allen Lazard to develop, he waited for Jace Sternberger to get healthy.

 Aggression and patience are great traits for GMs when they are used in balance.
 Most GMs only seem to have one, but Gutey looks like the rare bred who has both.

 In a time where fans want aggression, we should appreciate his patience.
 History shows it works out very well for the long-term competitiveness of the team.